zitadel/actions/actions-v2-cloudflare-workers/JIT-USERS-MIGRATION.md

    - Create a new Action for the SetPassword webhook → **Response**
    - Select the Method **/zitadel.user.v2.UserService/SetPassword**

-Copy the signing key returned, this must be saved as the `SETSESSION_SIGNING_KEY` environment variable.

 ## Legacy Database

 The legacy database is mocked in this project.
 Replace the `LEGACY_DB` object in `server.js` with actual calls to your legacy database.